story and info compiled by Aric Mitchell

-The race for Arkansas House of Representatives District 75 pits Steve Breedlove (D) and Charlotte Douglas (R) in a contest that, for Douglas, will focus on jobs and "out of control" growth of state government.
+The race for Arkansas House of Representatives District 89 pits candidates Yessie Hernandez (D) and Micah Neal (R) against each other in a contest that for Neal, will be about job creation and tax relief.

 These responses were part of a survey conducted by The City Wire in anticipation of the 15 contested state legislative races.
 Candidates were asked about the top issues in their district, legislative goals for the next term and why each believes they are the right candidate for the position.
 They were also asked to answer “Yes,” “No,” or “Don’t Know” to a range of issues likely to surface in the 2013-2014 General Assembly.

-Douglas's full, unedited responses are below.
-Breedlove did not respond to the questionnaire.
+Neal's full, unedited responses are below.
+Hernandez chose not to participate.

 • What are the top issues in your district?

 Jobs is the top issue in my district.

 • What are your legislative goals for your next term if elected?

 My goal is to help working people keep more of their money to help with the high prices of items that have occurred in this economic climate.
 Under our current system, people making $33,000 are paying the top rate in Arkansas.
 This needs to be adjusted so that they are able to have more take home pay to help with the bills.